kumahq/kuma-demo/kubernetes/README.md

 ### Health Check

 The goal of Health Checks is to minimize the number of failed requests due to temporary unavailability of a target endpoint.
-By applying a Health Check policy you effectively instruct a dataplane to keep track of health statuses for target endpoints.
+By applying a Health Check policy you effectively instruct a data plane proxy to keep track of health statuses for target endpoints.
 Dataplane will never send a request to an endpoint that is considered "unhealthy".

 #### Adding Health Check Policy